materialsvirtuallab/pymatgen-analysis-diffusion/README.rst

 Acknowledgements
 ================

+We gratefully acknowledge funding from the following agencies for the development of this code:

-This code is funded by the National Science Foundation’s Designing Materials to Revolutionize and Engineer our Future (DMREF) program under Grant No.
+1. US National Science Foundation’s Designing Materials to Revolutionize and Engineer our Future (DMREF) program under Grant No. 1436976 for the AIMD analysis package.
-1436976.
+2. US Department of Energy, Oﬃce of Science, Basic Energy Sciences under Award No. DE-SC0012118 for the NEB analysis package.